buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.4.8 =
-* Media - Provided settings to specify Photos and Documents upload size limit
+* Media - Provided settings to set maximum file size for photos and documents
 * Media - Improved the logic to support BuddyBoss API
 * Compatibility - Fixed broken popup layout on Elementor activity widget